Long, peaceful and picturesque, it’s easy to see why Donabate Beach is one of the most popular beaches in Dublin.

 Donabate Beach is a short spin from many of the best places to visit in Dublin, from food and castles to hikes and more.

 Below, you’ll find info on where to eat near Balcarrick Beach to where to soak up a bit of local history.

-Not only is Newbridge a lovely old Georgian mansion, it also boasts one of County Dublin’s finest parks.
+Not only is Newbridge a lovely old Georgian mansion, but it also boasts one of County Dublin’s finest parks.
 And within its vast 370 acres of leafy green space, you’ll find woodland walks, wildflower meadows, a traditional working farm, the ruins of Lanistown Castle and a deer park.

 2. Portrane Beach

 As I mentioned earlier, Portrane has some cracking views over to Lambay Island but it also has a beach too.
-In fact, Portrane Beach a great spot to rest your legs after the coastal walk and there’s even a fish and chips shop and pub located at the south end of the beach!
+In fact, Portrane Beach is a great spot to rest your legs after the coastal walk and there’s even a fish and chips shop and pub located at the south end of the beach!